Accommodation Requirements While Abroad

 Diets and Allergies

 If you will be living in a homestay in Chile, France, Italy, or Spain, Syracuse Abroad needs to know about anything that may affect your living arrangements—for example, allergies to pets or cigarette smoke, or special diets (salt-free, vegetarian, kosher).
 Though not all dietary needs can be fully met, the staff will make an effort to accommodate them when possible.

 It is not always possible to provide households that are fully vegetarian or totally smoke-free.
 Whenever you can, you should be prepared to be flexible.

 A voluntary disclosure questionnaire, the Accommodations for Students with Disabilities, is among your post acceptance materials.
 Students who wish to inform Syracuse Abroad of disabilities and request accommodations should follow the instructions for submitting proper documentation, located on the questionnaire.

 For more information about university services to assist students with disabilities, students should contact the director of the Office of Disability Services , at 315-443-4498 (voice) or 315-443-1371 (TDD/TTY).
 For more information regarding study abroad and disabilities, consult Mobility International USA .

-If you have a learning disability, we ask you to document your disability and let SU Abroad know well in advance that you may need accommodation.
-Students who wish to inform SU Abroad of their learning disabilities and request accommodations should complete the Accommodations for Students with Disabilities questionnaire, available with your post-acceptance materials.
+If you have a learning disability, we ask you to document your disability and let Syracuse Abroad know well in advance that you may need accommodation.
+Students who wish to inform Syracuse Abroad of their learning disabilities and request accommodations should complete the Accommodations for Students with Disabilities questionnaire, available with your post-acceptance materials.

 For more information about university services to assist students with learning disabilities, contact the director of the Office of Disability Services , at 315-443-4498 (voice) or 315-443-1371 (TDD/TTY).